 2) At any annual or general meeting by three-fourths of the members present and voting provided there is a quorum of one-fourth of the membership from within the state of Wisconsin.
 A proxy (as defined in Article XIII) shall be counted toward the quorum.

-3) If unforeseen circumstances arise affecting the way business is conducted by the Wisconsin Quarter Horse Association or the By-Laws of the Wisconsin Quarter Horse Association a temporary change to an Amendment can be made providing number 1 or 2 under Article XIX is followed and a time frame is stated when it pertains to a specific year or circumstance.
+3) If unforeseen circumstances arise affecting the way business is conducted by the Wisconsin Quarter Horse Association or the By-Laws of the Wisconsin Quarter Horse Association a temporary change to an Amendment can be made providing a) and b) under Article XIX is followed and a time frame is stated when it pertains to a specific year or circumstance.

 In the recent event that the Association is dissolved for any reason, the assets of the corporation shall be designated for the American Quarter Horse Youth Association Scholarship Fund.

 Updated at the October, 2022 WQHA Annual MeetingTop of Page